austinC12-cyb/PicoCTF-Challenges/Cryptography/rotation-medium.md

 This was a Caesar Cipher with a **shift of -8 (or +18)**.

 **Note**: In Caesar ciphers, shifting 8 positions backward is the same as shifting 18 forward, since the English alphabet has 26 letters and the shifts wrap around in a circle.
+**Note**: Every attempt generates a random flag, please use the provided string from the downloaded text file

 ## Answer